SEO

 According to Google’s internal reports, if a lower-ranked result gets more clicks than higher ones, the algorithm can adjust rankings accordingly.

-And here’s the real kicker: rich results** (like star ratings, prices, or images) can increase your CTR by up to 30%**, based on studies from Moz and Search Engine Journal.
+Significantly, the implementation of rich results—such as star ratings, pricing, or images—can increase click-through rates by up to 30%, according to research conducted by Moz and Search Engine Journal.

 If your CTR is underperforming, here’s why that might be happening:

-No structured data**, so your [snippets](https://bkthemes.design/blog/breadcrumb-schema-position-order/) look boring compared to competitors
+• No structured data, so your breadcrumb schema snippets look boring compared to competitors

 Luckily, all these issues are fixable.

-How to Write Optimized Content that Increases CTR**
+How do you Write Optimized Content that Increases CTR?

 Writing SEO content that gets clicks is part art, part science.
 Here’s how to make it work: